 One method that some people use to finance their down payments is to tap into retirement accounts, such as a 401(k).
 There are two ways to use a 401(k) to finance a home purchase: borrow from it and withdraw money from it.

 Here are the pros and cons of these two options.

 If you would like to borrow from your 401(k) to fund a home purchase, then you must do it through a "401(k) loan."
 A 401(k) loan is a loan that lets you borrow a certain amount of money from your 401(k) at a set interest rate.
 As with a standard loan, the money that you borrow will have to be repaid within a certain period of time.

 Not all 401(k) plans allow for loans, so the first thing you should do if you are thinking about taking out a 401(k) loan is to check with your employer to see if your plan permits loans.

-So, if a house you love suddenly pops up on the market at a good price and you need cash immediately to buy it, a 401(k) loan is an excellent option.
+So, if a house you love suddenly pops up on the market at a good price and you need cash immediately to buy it, a 401(k) loan may be an excellent option.